-In Q4 FY19, a Joint Venture operating agreement was agreed and signed by the partners, facilitating the commencement of well planning activities the PB-1 well, which is expected to be drilled mid-November.
-Well site civil works have been completed and drilling rig mobilisation is currently underway.
+In Q4 FY19, a Joint Venture operating agreement was agreed and signed by the partners, facilitating the commencement of well planning activities for the PB-1 well, which is expected to be drilled in H1 FY20.
+Land acquisition and permitting have been completed and well site civil works are currently being undertaken.